Graph-X/davscan/README.md

 **X header fingerprinting** - It's in there, but isn't working right.
 I might have this working right now, but not fully tested yet.

+**My ability to proerly document things** - When I switched out the native xml for beautiful soup that came with some requirements I didn't know I wa supposed to tell you about.
+You'll want to install that as well as the C library libxml beause it makes things faster.
+It also doesn't shit the bed if you feed it half a gig of WebDAV XML.
+Go ahead, ask me how I found that one out.

 **Probably a lot more that I haven't tested and whatever the issues might be in the github assuming people care to tell me what is tarded..**